dapr/proposals/20250322-actors-pubsub.md

 to use this new capability and repurposes already existing functionality to enable new use cases.

-To be clear, this means that the original proposal's "actorpubsub" annotation on a single pubsub component would **NOT** apply here as there would be no "central" pubsub component used.
+To be clear, this means that the original proposal's "actorpubsub" annotation on a single pubsub component would **NOT** apply here as there would be no "central" PubSub component used.
 Rather, this proposal is a broadening of the existing PubSub functionality paired specifically with existing Actor use cases.

 ### Actor Type Subscription